natsunoyoru97/hexo-theme-yilia-dracula/README.md

 # Reminder

 Since the source theme [yilia](https://github.com/litten/hexo-theme-yilia) has been out of maintainance for alomost 5 years, and during this time, hexo has some major changes making some of the functions and styles NO LONGER IN EFFECT.
-I also mended some of them, and the files are also avilable on this repository (they are under the ``yilia``folder).
+I have fixed some of them, and the files are also avilable on this repository (they are under the ``yilia``folder).